Single-Course Engelsk 5 ECTS

 • Apply knowledge of target classes to design a screening campaign, including assays and required techniques

-• Explain the principles behind the design of larger collections of compounds and hits and assess their quality in different stages of a drug discovery pipeline
+• Explain the principles behind the design of larger collections of screening compounds and assess the quality of hits and leads in different stages of a drug discovery pipeline

-• Describe and apply state-of-the-art and emerging strategies for drug design and development
+• Describe and apply state-of-the-art and emerging strategies for peptide drug design and development

 • Explain the importance of target identification and validation in a drug discovery pipeline